Africville: History

 Africville has been claimed as one of "the first free Black communities outside of Africa," along with other settlements in Nova Scotia.

 Early settlement

 First known as the Campbell Road Settlement, Africville began as a small, poor, self-sufficient rural community of about 50 people during the 19th century.

 A common myth holds that Africville was among the earliest colonial Black settlements in Nova Scotia, founded by Black Loyalists—formerly enslaved people from the Thirteen Colonies who escaped rebel masters during the American Revolutionary War and were freed by the British.
 While it is true that the Crown transported Black Loyalists and later Black Refugees of the War of 1812 to Nova Scotia with promises of land and provisions, Africville itself was not part of these original settlements.
 Instead, Africville was established later, in 1848, through the private purchase of vacant land by William Brown Sr., a Black Refugee from the Chesapeake region, and was gradually developed by other Black refugee families who followed.

+Two widely repeated beliefs about Africville's origins are not supported by the historical record.
+The first is the myth that the community was founded by the Jamaican Maroons, who were exiled from Jamaica to Halifax in 1796; in one version, Prince Edward is credited with granting land at the Bedford Basin to a Black servant named William Brown.
+The Maroons did not found Africville: Prince Edward had left Nova Scotia before the War of 1812, sociologists Donald Clairmont and Dennis Magill note that "virtually all the Maroons sailed to Sierra Leone in 1800", and the original settlers instead came from Black Refugee settlements elsewhere in Halifax County.
+Clairmont and Magill describe this Maroon-descent belief as the "more prevalent" of the settlement myths.
+A second myth holds that Africville's land came from a Crown grant—in one version, that residents' forefathers, having escaped slavery in the United States, were granted the land by Queen Victoria.
+Clairmont and Magill write that "evidence does not support this belief"; in fact the founders bought the land privately.